 Sarah Whild is Senior Lecturer in Plant Ecology at Manchester Metropolitan University and Director of their Biological Recording Programmes.
 She chaired BSBI's Training & Education Committee from 2005 to 2016 and was responsible (with Sue Townsend) for devising Field Identification Skills Certificates.
 She has served as a trustee of the Field Studies Council, the National Federation of Biological Recording and since 2013 she has served on BSBI's Board of Trustees.

 Delyth Williams has been County Recorder for Denbighshire since 2008, has served on BSBI's Committee for Wales since 2003 and has served as a BSBI trustee since 2013.
 In 2017, she was appointed BSBI's Honorary General Secretary, taking over from Chris Metherell.

 Don't forget, the AGM is your chance to have your say and participate in how the society is governed.
-There will be paper copies of the 2017 AGM agenda and the minutes of the 2016 AGM available at the Natural History Museum on 25th November but we would also encourage you to take a look in advance at the electronic copies available for download from this page.
+Paper copies of the 2017 AGM agenda and the minutes of the 2016 AGM were made available at the Natural History Museum on 25th November but we also encouraged members to take a look in advance at the electronic copies available for download from this page.

-The BSBI aims to be transparent and accountable in its governance - to this end, we have made the minutes of all meetings of our Council, Board of Trustees and committees available to all our members via our Governance website or via our members-only area (passwords required).
-Contact us if you are unsure of your password and please include your membership number or your postal address.
+The BSBI aims to be transparent and accountable in its governance - to this end, we have made the minutes of all meetings of our Council, Board of Trustees and committees available to all our members via our Governance website which can also be accessed from our members-only area (passwords required for both).
+Contact us if you are unsure of your password and please include either your membership number or your postal address.